CR Belouizdad: 1963–1972: The great Chabab

 CRB is a club that has done well in Algerian football from the beginning of its creation, particularly during the period between 1963 and 1972.
 This period saw Chabab break records so far unparalleled, beginning with winning 10 titles during 8 seasons.
-Players wore the famous red and white colours which were worn by the best players in Algeria or Africa and also constituted the pillars of the national team of Algeria.
+Players wore the famous red and white colours which were worn by the best players in Algeria and also constituted the pillars of the national team of Algeria.
 Among the players we cite as examples are Lalmas (who was chosen as the best Algerian player of all time after a survey conducted by the Echibek sports weekly in 1993 including votes from more than 350 technical people from Algerian coaches to players), Kalem, Achour, Selmi and not to mention all the others.

 With Mr Boukida Djeloul as chairman, and under the leadership of Yahia Saâdi as coach, the goal of the first season in the championship (1962–63) was the adaptation of the team and group cohesion.
 In this season, the CRB was in the group of Bologhine and Bousmail and was content to win a place allowing it to participate in the centre of the championship.